binsky08/amct/README.md

 ## Question format

-There are already two possible question formats:
+There are already three possible question formats:

 ### Single selection
-- use the keywork "radio" as type in myQuestionnaire.json
+- use the value `radio` as type in myQuestionnaire.json
 - only one value of all possible answers is allowed to be true

 ### Multiple selection
-- use the keywork "checkbox" as type in myQuestionnaire.json
+- use the value `checkbox` as type in myQuestionnaire.json
 - answers can be mixed, all true or all false

+### Drop lists
+- use the value `dropList` as type in myQuestionnaire.json
+- the order of the answers in json corresponds to the order accepted as correct in the test
+- in the current version all answers require the value to be true
+- the question requires the keyword `orientation` in the question to be `horizontal` or `vertical`
+  - with more than two words per answer the vertical orientation is recommended

-Example of two different question definitions in `assets/myQuestionnaire.json`:
+Example of three different question definitions in `assets/myQuestionnaire.json`:
 ```json
 [
   {